kajvdv/TileEngine/README.md

 # TileEngine
 This is a small tile based engine I made with SDL and C++.
 The engine can be used to make very small games and to visualize algoritms.
+The repository has four examples for the usage of this engine.
+They all implement the game interface defined in Engine.h.

 # Installation
 Download the zip file and unpack it.